Your Cart

 Professional Artist

 Born in 1969, Kalyan Joshi comes from a lineage of Phad painters from as early as the 13th century.
-Kalyan Joshi started painting at the age of 8 with his father Shri Shri Lal Joshi.
-He experimented with Phad painting with new stories and Contemporary style (Collage) and line drawing.
+He started painting at the age of 8 with his father Shri Shri Lal Joshi.
+He experimented with Phad painting with new stories, cntemporary styles and line drawing.
 He created picture montages with experts in narrative poetry, and he has done experiments with character animation.

-Along with that, he regularly conducts workshops in schools across India with the hope of keeping this style of painting alive.
+His contribution to the field has won him many awards and recognitions.
+He conducts workshops in schools across India and the globe, with the hope of keeping this style of painting alive.
 Kalyan Joshi is the co-founder of Chitrashala, an institute focused on reviving the Phad tradition of painting.
 He is also the founder of the Ankan Artists Group (Ankan Kala Sansthan), which has organised more than 30 exhibitions in Bilwara.
+His artworks have also been displayed in Paramparik Karigar, Mumbai, Indira Gandhi National Center for Arts, New Delhi, Fine Arts College, Baroda, The School of Art and Design, New York, The India Festival, Dubai, Asian Art Museum, San Francisco and more.
+Learning Phad art from a master artist like Kalyan Joshi ji is a a one of a kind experience, you don't want to miss out on.

 Major Awards